Adventures in Machine Learning

 print("Hello, " + name)

-In this function, we have a single parameter, `name`, which is used to print a greeting message on the screen.
-However, this function doesn’t have a `return` statement.
+In this function, we have a single parameter, name, which is used to print a greeting message on the screen.
+However, this function doesn’t have a return statement.

 So, what does this function return?
-If we call this function with `greet(“John”)`, we get the following output on the screen:
+If we call this function with greet("John"), we get the following output on the screen:

 Hello, John

-None` value, which has no real significance in this particular case.
+So, when the greet function completes its operation, it actually returns the None value, which has no real significance in this particular case.
 In many cases, a function may not return anything explicitly, but it may perform some critical operation, such as printing a message on the screen, updating a data structure, or connecting to a remote server.

 In such cases, the return value is not as essential as the operation itself.